NVIDIA/FasterTransformer/docs/vit_guide.md

 - Python 3 is recommended because some features are not supported in python 2
 - PyTorch: Verify on 1.10.0, >= 1.5.0 should work.

-Recommend to use image `nvcr.io/nvidia/pytorch:21.07-py3`.
+Recommend to use image `nvcr.io/nvidia/pytorch:22.09-py3`.

-> docker run -ti --gpus all --rm nvcr.io/nvidia/pytorch:21.07-py3 bash

 ### Setup